JustACoolGuy/GoldBach2x/README.md

 # GoldBach2x
 Goldbach calculatory algorithm I made in 1 hour.
 Will display all pairs of numbers (If you know what Goldbach is I don't have to explain).
 It will print ALL pairs.
-For instance (5+3) and (3+5) are recognized as two different pairs in the technical sense.
-An exception to that would be an input of 6.
-The program doesn't distinguish 3+3 from 3+3 and will only print the pair 3 and 3.
+(Nested loop allows for only one instance of the same number duos)

 Code doesn't reference any Sieves.